charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 .. _IntelliJ: http://www.jetbrains.com/idea/

 With the advent of Scala I may now found a compelling reason to try one last time.
 After a brief trial, and some research_, I found the Eclipse plugin_ to be the lesser of the two.
+(Question: lesser of 2 what?)
-I should note that at the time of writing this was version 2.0.0-beta5, and I strongly suspect that given the support that `Martin Odersky`_ has personally_ put his support behind the endevour that this situation may be reversed in a few months.
-Who knows.
+I should note that at the time of writing this was version 2.0.0-beta5, and I strongly suspect that given that `Martin Odersky`_ has personally_ put his support behind the endeavour that this situation may be reversed in a few months.
+Who knows?

 .. _plugin: http://www.scala-ide.org/
 .. _Martin Odersky: http://en.wikipedia.org/wiki/Martin_Odersky